If you’ve ever watched a kung fu movie…

 They will actually try to convince you that my 17 years of discipleship and my 11 years as a chief instructor just magically disappeared the moment I left.

-The ugly truth about lineage is it’s actually quite political.
+The ugly truth about lineage is that it’s actually quite political.

 And speaking of politics, if I were still in the organization, if I were still an inner-chamber disciple, if I were still the chief instructor in the U.S. — then I would have no choice but to say that I teach Shaolin Hunyuan Yi Qigong.